canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Then search for apache flume and add both the HDFS and Kafka flume charms to the canvas.

 Finally we need to create relations, so join Kafka to the Apache Flume Kafka charm and that charm to the Apache Flume HDFS charm.
-Once thats done connect the Apache Flume HDFS charm to the Hadoop Plugin charm.
+Once that's done connect the Apache Flume HDFS charm to the Hadoop Plugin charm.

-To make Kafka work, we also need a zookeeper so add that to the canvas and connect it to Kafka.
+To make Kafka work, we also need a zookeeper charm so add that to the canvas and connect it to Kafka.

 Next click the Deploy button, this will spin up the relevant machines and install the required software.